 EURASIP Best paper awards 2021

 We are pleased to announce that the following paper published in EURASIP Journal on Image and Video Processing has been awarded a EURASIP best paper award!

-The award ceremony will take place at EUSIPCO 2019 in Spain.
+The award ceremony will take place at the upcoming virtual edition of EUSIPCO to be held in August 2021.
 For more information see the EURASIP newsletter.